GoogleContainerTools/skaffold/docs/design_proposals/design-proposal-template.md

 1. Why is this required?
 2. If this is a redesign, what are the drawbacks of the current implementation?
-3. Is there any another work-around, and if so, what are its drawbacks?
+3. Is there any another workaround, and if so, what are its drawbacks?
 4. Mention related issues, if there are any.

 Here is an example snippet for a new feature: